 Earth Moon Distance ModelMake a model of the Earth/Moon system.
 HOME ON THE MOON contains an activity Scaling the Moon that shows you how.
 Using Adobe Acrobat Reader (free via www.adobe.com), you can print out Earth/Moon images to cut out and glue on your scale model.
 If Earth is 8 inches, then the Moon is 2 inches; if Earth is 4 inches, then the Moon is 1 inch in diameter.

 Make an Edible Moon RockHome on the Moon includes an edible model of a lunar breccia, a type of rock that includes bits of basalt and anorthosite melted and combined with regolith (crushed rocks, represented by rice cereal in the recipe).
+The recipe is also available via Teachers Pay Teachers for a dollar.

 Photo of Real Moon Rocks to compare with your creation.
 From L to R, basalt (dark because of iron and magnesium, is represented in the recipe by chocolate), breccia, anorthosite (light-colored aluminum and silicon represented by marshmallows in the recipe), and another breccia.
 The first breccia is dark and the second is light.
 Which one most resembles your "rock" when sliced open?